open-flux-ai/open-flux-ai/README.md

 The datasets used for training are also tokenized using this structure.
 For the current training, the system prompt set for the model is `You are a Flux AI assistant.`

 The chat completion endpoint is supported, and when using `Ollama`, there is no need to specify a system-level prompt as the model already incorporates the prompt template.
-However, if opting for the instruction-based completion endpoint, you must define the prompt yourself, incorporating four specific stop words:
+However, if opting for the instruction-based completion endpoint, you must define the prompt yourself, including four specific stop words:
 `</s>`, `<|system|>`, `<|user|>`, and `<|assistant|>`.

 ## Datasets